 We are dedicated to providing informative, impartial content that offers true value to our customers.

-The speeds we show on our results table are providers' advertised 'up to' speeds, rather than speeds specific to your postcode.
+The speeds we show on our results table are the 'average' speeds that broadband providers advertise - these speeds aren't specific to your postcode.

-That, of course, means that up to 90% of people might not actually receive the speeds listed, which can seem a little misleading.
-To counter this, we try to explain what the 'up to' figure means on our results table, and often speak out in the media about the need for providers to promote more accurate speeds.
+Of course, that means up to half of people with a particular package may not get the speeds advertised, which can seem a little misleading.
+To counter this, we explain what the average figure means on our results table.
+For more information, see our guide to download and upload speeds.